antrea-io/antrea/docs/antrea-network-policy.md

 Once a rule is matched, it is executed based on the action set.
 If none of the policy rules match, the packet is then enforced for rules created for K8s NP.
-Hence, Antrea Policy CRDs take precedence over K8s NP.
+If the packet still does not match any rule for K8s NP, it will then be evaluated against policies created in the "baseline" Tier.

 ## RBAC

-Antrea Policy CRDs are meant for admins to manage the security of their cluster.
+Antrea-native Policy CRDs are meant for admins to manage the security of their cluster.
 Thus, access to manage these CRDs must be granted to subjects which have the authority to outline the security policies for the cluster and/or Namespaces.
 On cluster initialization, Antrea grants the permissions to edit